Nursing Home Abuse Attorneys Serving Indiana

 Nursing homes are subject to a series of strict laws and regulations.
 If you or your loved one is the victim of nursing home negligence, our law firm wants to help you secure justice.
 That means a safer living environment and financial compensation for the damages already incurred.

 Let us help you and the person you love.
-If you suspect medical malpractice or nursing home negligence in Indianapolis, contact Eskew Law and ask to speak to Chris Eskew or one of our other attorneys in a free consultation as soon as possible.
+If you suspect medical malpractice or nursing home negligence in Indianapolis, contact Eskew Law, LLC and ask to speak to Chris Eskew or one of our other attorneys in a free consultation as soon as possible.
 We may be in a position to help your family.

 Testimonial: “Pleasantly surprised by Mr. Eskew’s true concern for our family.”